 The discovery was made beneath a zinc and copper mine a mile and half underground and the water is estimated to be between 1.5 and 2.5 billion years old.

-"We were expecting these fluids to be possibly tens, perhaps even hundreds of millions of years of age," said Chris Ballentine, a geochemist at the University of Manchester in the U.K. He was on site when the water was trapped, reported the Inquisiter.
+"We were expecting these fluids to be possibly tens, perhaps even hundreds of millions of years of age," said Chris Ballentine, a geochemist at the University of Manchester in the UK that was on site when the water was trapped, reports the Inquisiter.

 Ballentine believes the key ingredients for life in the theory of evolution are in the water, "secluded biomes, ecosystems, in which life, you can speculate, might have even originated."